dbouquin/hackbot/README.md

 ## If there's a will, there's a way...even if that way is a bit convoluted.

 Sometimes the world doesn't want you to have an API, so you have to get creative.
-The Hackbot is here to help you jailbreak ROI files and get them to where you need them to be.
+The Hackbot is here to help you jailbreak ROI CRM files and get them to where you need them to be.
 It downloads zipped files, unzips them, renames them, and relocates them with the grace you'd expect from a bot built purely out of necessity.

 ### Setup